mikuso/node-pdo/README.md

 ![PHP + PDO + NodeJS](docs/logo.png)

-# PHP's PDO for node.js
+# A bridge for using PHP's PDO within NodeJS

-PHP's PDO has a wide range of database driver support.
+PHP's PDO has a [wide range of database driver support](http://uk1.php.net/manual/en/pdo.drivers.php).
 This module brings PDO's functionality to node.

 This module uses PHP under the hood, so requires PHP (>= 5.0.0) to be installed on the local system.

 Your `php.ini` must be configured to enable the PDO drivers you require.

 No other dependencies.

+Feature requests & bug reports are welcome.

 ## Install